Simplicial Chern-Weil theory for coherent analytic sheaves, part II: Preliminaries

-Finally, we have to prove that this class defined in homology agrees with that defined in our definition of the Atiyah class of $E$.
-This fact is true in more generality, and we prove it as so.
+Finally, we have to prove that the class thus defined in homology agrees with that given in our definition of the Atiyah class.
+We show this by proving a more general fact.